Crispy120286/mythic/content/Session Notes/Act 3. The First Life Arc/Session 41 - 2024-10-24 - The Temple of Sekhmet.md

 Every island we visited, something attacked us.
 This sign is a living rune.
 Its a living 2 dimensional being that can shift itself into symbols.

-Sigmund twists off the capstone and its slides off the pyramid and scratches up the side of the pyramid.
+[[Sigmund Ragehammer|Sigmund]] twists off the capstone and its slides off the pyramid and scratches up the side of the pyramid.
 The Adamantine golem looks up.